prismicio/prismic-vue/README.md

 ## Install

-For adding the prismic-vue plugin as dependency, just run in your terminal:
+To add the prismic-vue plugin as dependency, open your terminal and run the following command from your project folder:

 ``` bash
 npm install prismic-vue